coder/docs/images/tls-certificates.md

 [considered deprecated](https://groups.google.com/a/chromium.org/g/security-dev/c/IGT2fLJrAeo/m/csf_1Rh1AwAJ).

-The Go programming language, which Coder uses, recently began enforcing this and ignoring the `commonName` field (source) in favour of the Subject Alternative Name (SAN) field.
+The Go programming language, which Coder uses, recently began enforcing this and ignoring the `commonName` field (source) in favor of the Subject Alternative Name (SAN) field.

 This essentially means that SSL certificates are required to use `Subject Alternative Name` instead of `commonName`.
-If you attempt to use such a certificate with Coder, you may see the following error:
+If you attempt to use a certificate having `commonName` with Coder, you may see the following error:

 ```shell
 x509: certificate relies on legacy Common Name field, use SANs instead